Before the book – old site

 Griffith Review plays an important role in supporting new, emerging and established writers enabling them to explore at length, and in a range of genres, important ideas and issues.
 It is unapologetically focused on developing Australian talent, and reflecting the changing nature of this society.

-We have published almost 900 authors – a quarter for the first time in a professional publication – where they benefited from our rigorous editorial processes and exposure to marketing and public events.
+We have published more than 1,230 authors – a quarter for the first time in a professional publication – where they benefited from our rigorous editorial processes and exposure to marketing and public events.
 Many of our writers have consequently scored publishing contracts, scholarships and awards.

-Almost 150 books had their genesis in essays or extracts first published in Griffith Review.
-Take a look at the extraordinary range of writers who explored their ideas first in Griffith Review.-->
+More than 200 books had their genesis in essays or extracts first published in Griffith Review.
+Take a look at the extraordinary range of writers who explored their ideas first in our pages.